continental/hybrid_learning/hybrid_learning/README.md

 # Code

-This folder contains all source code (scripts and the hybrid learning package).
+This folder contains the source code of the hybrid learning package.